 Lagos – Falomo Roundabout, Ikoyi, Saturdays, Noon – 1pm

 Lagos – Ejigbo Local Council Area, Opposite NNPC, Ejigbo, 2nd & 3rd Saturdays, 11am – 1pm

 Subscribe to get periodic updates.

-Send your Name, LGA/LCDA, Last Estimated Bill and DISCO Account Number to 09023555335
+Click to join the class action lawsuit or send your Name, LGA/LCDA, Last Estimated Bill and DISCO Account Number to 09023555335.

 The suit comes up for hearing on Friday, July 14, 2017.

 2. On Wednesday, September 14, 2016 a Lagos-based consumer rights lawyer, Olumide Babalola, filed a class action suit at the Lagos High Court for himself and on behalf of all the subscribers of the GSM operators who might have received the unsolicited calls and messages from the telecommunication companies in Nigeria.